guimeno/portfolio/README.md

-# DevPort - Modern Development Portfolio
+# My Modern Development Portfolio

 A modern, responsive portfolio website built with Next.js, React, and Tailwind CSS.
 This project serves as both a showcase of development capabilities and a template for client projects.